-Though counseling is a career that involves direct engagement with patients, the development of new technologies has allowed students to choose whether to study for their Master’s in Counseling Degree in a traditional on campus setting or online.
+Though counseling is a career that involves direct engagement with patients, the development of new technologies has allowed students to choose whether to study for their Master’s in Counseling Degree in a traditional on-campus setting or online.

 Remote and in-person programs both cover the same curriculum and lead to the same degree, but each offers its own advantages.
-Where the traditional brick-and-mortar setting invites greater engagement with professors, fellow students, and all of the social aspects associated with being on the campus of an academic institution, online learning allows greater flexibility for students who have career, social, or family obligations.
+Where the traditional brick-and-mortar setting invites greater engagement with professors, fellow students, and all of the social aspects associated with being on the campus of an academic institution, online learning allows greater flexibility for students who have a career, social, or family obligations.
 These students can attend classes from anywhere that has a WiFi connection while still earning a living, raising children, or caring for elderly loved ones.
-In many cases, an online education also carries fewer expenses.
+In many cases, online education also carries fewer expenses.

 Counseling Certification and Licensure